 In addition, please review the College’s parking and traffic regulations in the Student Code of Conduct.

-Vehicles found in violation of parking and traffic regulations may be ticketed or towed.
+Vehicles found in violation of parking and traffic regulations may be ticketed, wheel lock placed and/or be towed.
 Vehicle registrants are responsible for all fines and fees associated with policy enforcement.

 Traffic fines will be assessed as follows per ticket: